griddb/griddb/3rd_party/3rd_party.md

                 3rd_party/slf4j

-This product contains software from BSD License(http://opensource.org/licenses/BSD-3-Clause or http://opensource.org/licenses/BSD-2-Clause) (picojson, sha2, purewell, yield, and ZigZag encoding).
+This product contains software from BSD License(http://opensource.org/licenses/BSD-3-Clause or http://opensource.org/licenses/BSD-2-Clause) (picojson, sha2, purewell, yield, ZigZag encoding and fletcher32-simd).
 See below for the copyrights and terms of use/disclaimers of the respective software.
                 #
                 3rd_party/BSD_License.txt